Skip to main content

 CTotal USDC committed by all participants

-FFunding cap accepted by founders (FC)
+FFunding cap accepted by founders (F ≀ C)

 c_iUSDC committed by participant i